This article was originally published on Aug. 27, 2012.

 "I thought that I was gonna die," Adam sheepishly admitted when asked to reflect on the ordeal.

-The Baldwin-Whitehall Patch caught up with Adam and Debbie this month, just a few days prior to Adam running in 's 5,000-meter race.
+The Baldwin-Whitehall Patch caught up with Adam and Debbie this month, just a few days prior to Adam running in the Whitehall Community Day's 5,000-meter race.
 Yes, he's all healed.

 Surprisingly, the hole left by the log only needed four stitches to close.
 Debbie explained that doctors wanted to keep Adam's wound loose to deal with possible infections.